-Consider a block of metal at high temperature, that consists of atoms that are oscillating intensely around their average positions.
-At low temperatures, the atoms continue to oscillate, but with less intensity.
-If a hotter block of metal is put in contact with a cooler block, the intensely oscillating atoms at the edge of the hotter block gives off its kinetic energy to the less oscillating atoms at the edge of the cool block.
-In this case there is energy transfer between these two blocks and heat flows from the hotter to the cooler block by this random vibrations.
+Consider a block of metal at high temperatures that consist of atoms oscillating intensely around their average positions.
+At low temperatures, the atoms continue to oscillate but with less intensity.
+If a hotter block of metal is put in contact with a cooler block, the intensely oscillating atoms at the edge of the hotter block give off their kinetic energy to the less oscillating atoms at the edge of the cool block.
+In this case, there is energy transfer between these two blocks, and heat flows from the hotter to the cooler block by these random vibrations.

 As with work, the amount of heat transferred depends upon the path and not simply on the initial and final conditions of the system.
 There are actually many ways to take the gas from state i to state f.

 Also, as with work, it is important to distinguish between heat added to a system from its surroundings and heat removed from a system to its surroundings.
-Q is positive for heat added to the system, so if heat leaves the system, Q is negative.
-Because W in the equation is the work done by the system, then if work is done on the system, W will be negative and Eint will increase.
+Q is positive for heat added to the system, so Q is negative if heat leaves the system.
+Because W in the equation is the work done by the system, then if work is done on the system, W will be negative, and Eint will increase.

 The symbol q is sometimes used to indicate the heat added to or removed from a system per unit mass.
 It equals the total heat (Q) added or removed divided by the mass (m).